TestMasters Batesville Arkansas LSAT Prep Courses

-- The complete set of TestMasters LSAT books delivered free via courier, including access to all previously released LSAT questions (over 7,500 total)
+- The complete set of TestMasters LSAT books delivered free via courier, including access to all previously released LSAT questions (over 8000 total)

 Online LSAT Course

-- More than eighty hours of instructional videos featuring TestMasters founder Robin Singh, the world record-holder for perfect scores on the LSAT
+- Over 120 hours of LSAT prep videos featuring TestMasters founder Robin Singh, who holds the world record for perfect scores on the LSAT

-- The complete five-volume set of TestMasters LSAT books delivered free via courier, including access to all LSAT questions released by the LSAC (over 7,500 questions)
+- The complete five-volume set of TestMasters LSAT books delivered free via courier, including access to all previously released LSAT questions (over 8000 total)